Last Updated on April 15, 2021 by Ines

-Lemongrass is widely used as a spice in cuisine, lots of people drinking lemongrass tea, or use it in an extracted form as an essential oil.
+It is widely used as a spice in cuisine.
+Many people also drink lemongrass tea or use its extract (lemongrass essential oil).

-Lemongrass is also very popular as a natural remedy for various health issues.
+Lemongrass is a popular natural remedy for various health issues:

 - Regular consumption stimulates the maintenance of optimal levels of triglycerides in the blood and reduces bad cholesterol in the body.

 - Lemongrass has diuretic properties, so it helps cleanse toxins from the body.

 - It is effective in mild forms of gastrointestinal problems.
 Lemongrass tea helps with diarrhea, mild gastritis, and nausea.

 - Its tea helps with stress and insomnia.

 - Due to its high content of vitamins, Ayurvedic medicine use it to treat colds, coughs, and asthma problems.